 - Don’t hesitate to bring diverse people for feedback and recommendation

-Portrait or Landscape?
-Know these 11 key facts before deciding on your gallery orientation
+Portrait or Landscape gallery orientation?
+Know these key facts before you decide

 Esther: I’m joined today by Fabien Nicolas, who I’m very excited to have, Fabien do you want to introduce yourself a little bit?